carloliveros/uce-scripts/Species tree.md

 ```

 ASTRAL and MPEST need to be run from the command line.
+See MPEST documentation or steps above on how to create an MPEST control file.

 ```
 java -jar /scratch/oliveros/Astral/astral.4.4.0.jar -i genetrees.phy -o genetrees.astral.tre 2>&1 | tee genetrees.phy.astral.out